Famous logos with hidden meanings: Uncovering the hidden messages in logos

 Logo FedEx

-The presence of the arrow underscores several key attributes associated with FedEx.
-It serves as a metaphor for the swift and efficient movement of packages, hinting at the company’s promise of timely deliveries.
-The forward-pointing arrow is emblematic of the brand’s ethos of innovation and relentless pursuit of excellence.
-It speaks to FedEx’s dedication to meeting and exceeding customer expectations, always aiming to advance in logistics.
+A closer look reveals a subtle nuance that elevates this design to iconic status.
+Between the letters “E” and “X” is a distinct arrow carved out of the negative space.
+The presence of the arrow emphasizes several key attributes associated with FedEx.
+It serves as a metaphor for the fast and efficient movement of parcels, hinting at the company’s promise of on-time delivery.
+The arrow pointing forward epitomizes the ethic of innovation and relentless pursuit of excellence.
+It speaks to FedEx’s commitment to meeting and exceeding customer expectations by continually advancing logistics.

 Gamecube